 1/2 cup shredded coconut

 1/4-1/2 cup coconut oil

 coconut sugar (to taste, I personally use very little)

 Line a bread pan with parchment paper (or you can use a more square pan and your snack bar will just be thinner) and place it aside.

-In a mixing bowl, mix the dry ingredients in the first list (including raisins).
+In a mixing bowl, mix the dry ingredients in the first list (including dried fruit).
 In a small skillet or pan melt the coconut oil.
 Add the nut butter toward the end of melting.
 Turn off heat and stir in the Tablespoon of sweetener and add the vanilla.

 Pour the wet ingredients into the dry ingredients and stir well.
 Scoop this into the bread pan.
 Using the parchment paper, press the ingredients firmly down until it forms evenly in the pan.
+The base layer should look shiny and moist when you place it in the bread pan.
+If it is too crumbly, add more coconut oil and/or honey.
 Place in fridge for 30 min to an hour to harden.

 Take bread pan out of fridge and add this layer on top.
-With a spatula, evenly spread ingredients.
+With a spatula, evenly spread ingredients on top.
 Put back in fridge.
 Wait 30 min to an hour.
 Take out and cut into slices or cut as you need it!
 Enjoy!